fchaillie/oC-stuff/README.md

 Welcome to the Readme section !

-Summary: The 4 Jupyter notebooks in this branch are linked to a project where I put a model on the cloud through the site Heroku using an API.
+Summary: The 4 Jupyter notebooks in this "main" branch of the "oC-stuff" repository are linked to a project where I put a model on the cloud through the site Heroku using an API.
 The model predicts the likelyhood that a new client could reimburse a loan given the information on the loan request.

 Notebook "Business metrics":